 On behalf of the recently established Global Space Initiative (GSI) we would like to inform you that you have been selected as one of the prime candidates for the Phoenix mission.

-You have 7 days upon receipt to accept this mission, failure to communicate with us will be considered as a refusal and the next candidate will be considered.
+You have 24hours upon receipt to accept this mission, failure to communicate with us will be considered as a refusal and the next candidate will be considered.

 You will find attached to this letter our contact information.

 We hope to hear from you.